Off the Wall: Production

 Quincy Jones (pictured in 1980) produced Off the Wall.
 This was the first of three successful collaborations with Jackson.

 When Jackson began the Off the Wall project he was not sure what he wanted as the final result; however, he did not want another record that sounded like the Jacksons, but rather he wanted more creative freedom, something he had not been allowed on prior albums.
 Jackson's father Joseph also approved of the project and allowed him to record it on the condition that it did not interfere with group business.
 Despite his brothers' desire to work with him, Jackson wanted to make the album independently of his family.
 Nevertheless, his brother Randy still contributed percussion to "Don't Stop 'Til You Get Enough".

 "Girlfriend" is a cover of the 1978 original by English rock band Wings, written by Paul McCartney.

-Jones produced "Off the Wall", with co-production credit given to Jackson on the songs he wrote for the album.
+Jones produced Off the Wall, with co-production credit given to Jackson on the songs he wrote for the album.
 Songwriters included Jackson, Heatwave's Rod Temperton, Stevie Wonder and Paul McCartney.
 All sessions took place at Los Angeles County-based recording studios, with recording taking place between December 4, 1978, and June 3, 1979.
+The majority of the album was recorded in December 1978.
+"Get on the Floor" was recorded in April 1979, with the remaining songs "Girlfriend", "I Can't Help It" and "Burn This Disco Out" in May-June 1979.
 Rhythm tracks and vocals were recorded at Allen Zentz Recording, the horn section's contributions took place at Westlake Audio, and string instrumentation was recorded at Cherokee Studios in West Hollywood.
 Following the initial sessions, audio mixing was handled by Grammy-winning engineer Bruce Swedien at Westlake Audio, after which the original tapes went to the A&M Recording Studio, also located in L.A., for mastering.
 Swedien would later mix the recording sessions for Jackson's next album and his most well-known work, 1982's Thriller.
 Jones recalled that, at first, he found Jackson to be very introverted, shy and non-assertive.